-The District currently employs five (5) people in the Data Services department.
+The District currently employs three (3) people in the Data Services department.
 The roles are:

 - Director of Technology

-- Instructional Technology Specialist / Data Management

-- Data Management / Telecomm / Building Support

-- Network Administrator / Purchasing
+- Network Administrator / Technology support / Phone system support

-- Web Design / Building Support
+- Web Design / Technology Support

 The District also sub-contracts services as needed, and works with the ISD and surrounding districts to identify potential resources when dealing with support issues.
 The Data Services department, in addition to these resources, serves to support the instruction in every way, including maintenance, upgrades, and growth opportunities.